Pasadena Symphony and Pops: Reginald Bland

 The Pasadena Symphony was founded in 1928 as the Pasadena Civic Orchestra by Conductor Reginald Bland.
 The original orchestra members were all volunteer musicians, most of whom were students of Maestro Bland.
 The annual operating budget was $3,500, all of which were funded by the City of Pasadena.
 The symphony presented its first concert on April 29, 1929.

 Dr. Richard Lert

 Dr. Richard Lert was appointed Music Director and Conductor in 1936.
 Under Lert, the Symphony became a founding member of the Los Angeles Symphony League in 1955, and was recognized with Metropolitan Status by the American Symphony Orchestra League in 1968.
 During his tenure, the organization became known as The Pasadena Symphony Association.

 Daniel Lewis

 Under his leadership, several national awards were won, including five American Society of Composers, Authors and Publishers (ASCAP) awards for adventuresome programming.
 Lewis's tenure also marks the founding of the Symphony's longest-running education program, the Pasadena Youth Symphony Orchestra.

 Jorge Mester

-In 1984, Jorge Mester, one of America's most respected and talented conductors was selected as the Pasadena Symphony's fourth music director.
+In 1984, conductor Jorge Mester was selected as the Pasadena Symphony's fourth music director.